N-AO5/tech264-IaC/Ansible notes/README.md

 - specify path you want it to go and the name ```dest=~/.ssh/tech264-anjy-aws-key.pem```
 - choose the permissions the file will have ```mode=0400```

-# Use a copy a module
+# Use a copy module
 1. create a new yaml file in your ansible folder (sudo nano)
 2. name it "copy_test_file.yaml"